maxricodecastro/technical-shop/APIs.md

 **Matching Products Logic:**
 - If occasion chips are present, products are pre-filtered to only those matching at least one occasion (hard gate)
+- Price filters (minPrice/maxPrice) are applied if extracted from user query
 - Then OR logic applies for other chips within that filtered set
 - This ensures queries like "running outfit" only show athletic products, not casual pants that happen to match a subcategory

+**Price Extraction:**
+- The LLM extracts price values ONLY from explicit dollar amounts (e.g., "budget is $200" → maxPrice: 200)
+- Subjective terms like "luxury", "budget-friendly", "premium" do NOT trigger price extraction
+- If frontend has a non-default price range (manual slider adjustment), API uses it unless LLM extracts new values
+- LLM-extracted prices override frontend state
+- Price is controlled via a slider component, not filter chips
+- Price range is inferred from prompts: "budget is $X" → $0 to $X, "minimum $X" → $X to max

+**Price Conflict Resolution (Frontend):**
+- If new minPrice > current maxPrice → reset maxPrice to catalog max (275)
+- If new maxPrice < current minPrice → reset minPrice to catalog min (0)
+- If LLM returns both and minPrice > maxPrice → ignore both (invalid range)

 ### Chip Post-Processing (in `/api/chat`)